Perplexity AI: History

-In August 2022, Perplexity AI, Inc. was founded by Aravind Srinivas, Denis Yarats, Johnny Ho, and Andy Konwinski, engineers with backgrounds in back-end systems, artificial intelligence (AI) and machine learning.
-It launched its main search engine on December 7, 2022, and has since released a Google Chrome extension and an app for iOS and Android.
+In August 2022, Perplexity AI, Inc., was founded by Aravind Srinivas, Denis Yarats, Johnny Ho, and Andy Konwinski, engineers with backgrounds in back-end systems, artificial intelligence (AI), and machine learning.
+It launched its main search engine on December 7, 2022, and has since released a Google Chrome extension and apps for iOS and Android.
 In February 2023, Perplexity reported two million unique visitors.
-By April 2024, Perplexity had raised $165 million in funding, valuing the company at over $1 billion.
-As of June 2025, Perplexity closed a $500 million round of funding that elevated its valuation to $14 billion.
+By April 2024, Perplexity has raised $165 million in funding, which values the company at over $1 billion.
+As of June 2025, Perplexity closed a $500 million funding round, elevating its valuation to $14 billion.
 Investors in Perplexity AI have included Jeff Bezos, Tobias Lütke, Nat Friedman, Nvidia, and Databricks.
-During Bloomberg’s Tech Summit 2025, Srinivas shared that the company processed 780 million queries in May 2025, experiencing more than 20% month-over-month growth, processing around 30 million queries daily.
+Additionally, Perplexity has received funding from 1789 Capital, a venture capital firm notable for its association with Donald Trump Jr.

-In July 2024, Perplexity announced the launch of a new publishers' program to share ad revenue with partners.
+In July 2024, Perplexity announced the launch of a new publishers' program to share advertising revenue with partners.
 On January 18, 2025, the day before the impending U.S. ban on the social media app TikTok, Perplexity submitted a proposal for a merger with TikTok US.

-On August 12, 2025, Perplexity made a bid to buy Google Chrome from Google for $34.5 billion.
-Perplexity stated that the sale could remedy anti-trust litigation against Google, in which a judge was considering compelling the sale of Chrome.
+On August 12, 2025, Perplexity made a bid to purchase Chrome from Google for $34.5 billion.
+Perplexity stated that the sale could remedy antitrust litigation against Google, in which a judge was considering compelling the sale of Chrome.
+In December 2025, Cristiano Ronaldo took a undisclosed stake in Perplexity AI and entered a global brand partnership with the company.

+As of early 2026, Perplexity AI reached a valuation of $21.21 billion following its Series E-6 funding round.
+In January 2026, the company signed a three-year, $750 million agreement with Microsoft to use its Azure cloud and its Foundry service, giving Perplexity access to models from OpenAI, Anthropic and xAI.
+Amazon Web Services remained its main cloud provider.

+In February 2026, Perplexity transitioned to a subscription-first model by discontinuing its AI-integrated advertising strategy.
+Leadership stated this move was intended to preserve user trust in the "answer engine," prioritizing objective results over ad revenue.

 Products and services

-Perplexity's main product is a search engine powered by generative AI, which searches for information online and summarizes it to answer the prompt provided by the user.
-Perplexity also enables users to generate customizable web pages and research presentations based on user prompts.
-Perplexity incorporates a freemium model for individual users, while a paid enterprise service is also available.
+Search engine web portal

+Perplexity's primary offering is a search engine that uses large language models to generate responses to user queries by searching and summarizing web-based content.
+Perplexity is available to web users without charge or registration, a freemium model.

 Perplexity Pro

-Perplexity Pro, the premium subscription tier of Perplexity AI, provides access to an API and also enables users to search both internal files and web content.
-It allows the user to select between backend models such as GPT-5, GPT-4.1, o4-mini, Claude 4.0, Grok 4 and Gemini Pro 2.5.
-The company has also developed its own models Sonar (based on Llama 3.3) and R1 1776 (based on DeepSeek R1).
+Perplexity Pro is a subscription tier which includes stronger security and data protection and additional tools.
+It allows the user to select between backend models such as GPT-5.4, Claude 4.6, and Gemini 3.1 Pro.
+The company has also developed its own models, Sonar (based on Llama 3.3) and R1 1776 (based on DeepSeek R1).

 Internal Knowledge Search

-Internal Knowledge Search enables Pro and Enterprise Pro users to simultaneously search across web content and internal documents.
-Users can upload and search through Excel, Word, PDF, and other common file formats.
-Enterprise Pro users have a limit of 500 files for upload and indexing.
+Internal Knowledge Search enables Pro and Enterprise Pro users to browse web content and their internal documents simultaneously.
+It also allows users to upload and search through files in Excel, Word, PDF, and other common file formats.
+Enterprise Pro users can upload and index up to 500 files.